Eric Maddox: Awards

 Maddox was awarded the Legion of Merit, the National Intelligence Medal of Achievement, the Defense Intelligence Agency’s Director’s Award and the Bronze Star.

 Books and movies

 Maddox authored the book: Mission: Blacklist #1.

 Media appearances

-Maddox has been featured in media around the world and many documentaries and TV series feature Maddox telling his story of how Delta Force tracked down and captured Saddam Hussein.
+Maddox has been featured in media around the world and many documentaries.
+A number of TV series feature Maddox telling his story of how Delta Force tracked down and captured Saddam Hussein.
 This includes CNN, The History Channel, National Public Radio, The Daily Mail, Fox News and more.